-After initial recognition, trade payables and other payables are subsequently measured at amortised cost using the effective interest rate (EIR) method.
+After initial recognition, trade payables and interest-bearing loans and borrowings are subsequently measured at amortised cost using the EIR method.
 Gains and losses are recognised in profit or loss when the liabilities are derecognised as well as through the EIR amortisation process.